upday/upday.github.io/_posts/blog/2016-07-07-reactive_mindset_burgers.md

 The next step is to make the burger.
 Donald needs to take the first bun given by Huey, together with the first piece of cooked meat and with the first slice of tomato given by Louie and then "zip" together the first burger.

-For the second burger, he will use the second bun from Huey, the second piece of cooked meat and the second slice of tomato.The time took by each of the nephews to do his part is different.
+For the second burger, he will use the second bun from Huey, the second piece of cooked meat and the second slice of tomato.
+The processing time took by each of the nephews is different.
 Louie will be providing tomato slices faster than Dewey can cook the meat.
 As a result, Donald has to wait for it to be ready, in order to make the burger.
 Because he doesn't want to throw away any tomato slices, he will always use the first one on the row, given by Louie.

 <center>
 <picture>